-Now we know prebiotics and their relationship to probiotics so can already deduce that this is one powerful combination for promoting healthy gut flora, intestinal integrity, and the ability for your gut to keep the bad guys out.
-Delving a little deeper, we can see what benefits taking prebiotics for gut health provide for you down the road.
+Now that you know prebiotics and their relationship to probiotics you can deduce that this is one powerful combination for promoting healthy gut flora, intestinal integrity, and the ability for your gut to keep the bad guys out.
+Delving a little deeper, let’s see what benefits taking prebiotics for gut health can provide for you down the road.

 Digestion isn’t everything, but it is a great indicator of overall health.
 If things are moving smoothly, you can generally gauge what foods work best for you and which foods don’t.
 Other things are likely going to fall into place too.

 The gut flora and the diversity of the (good) bacteria that resides in our gut can really explain so much else about our health.
 We can trace just about everything back to the gut.
 Probiotics are made to deliver gut bacteria while improving the lining, making it less vulnerable to invasions of bad bacteria.